Group treadmill training is taking the Northern Hemisphere by storm and is certain to hit Australia soon — but what is it and will it make you faster?

 With spinning developing into a megabucks business — devotees of New York’s celebrity-packed Soul Cycle movement happily pay an eye-watering $3,500 for a 50-session pack — it’s only natural that attention is shifting to the next big thing in group cardio.
 And heading up the charge right now is group treadmill training.

-As with spin, the theory is that everyone can tweak their own workout parameters to make sure they’re working at the right intensity for rapid fat-loss and performance results.
+As with spin, the theory is that everyone can customize workout app parameters to make sure they’re working at the right intensity for rapid fat-loss and performance results.
 But — and this hardly needs mentioning — running on a treadmill is quite a lot different from riding a stationary bike.
 So does it work?

 Equinox Gym’s Precision Running promises a blend of speed work, hill intervals and core training designed to make you a stronger, more efficient runner.
 Creator and biomedical science graduate David Silk calls it Balanced Interval Training Exercise (BITE), claiming that its ratio of aerobic-to-anaerobic intervals maximise calorie burn and build speed, all while reducing the stress on the body.